Cases involving an issue of consent

 Documentary requirements for all matters with a committal hearing grant

 Prior to submitting an application for a committal hearing grant of assistance via ATLAS, lawyers must ensure the following documents are retained on file:

 - a reference to how the matter meets guideline 3.1

 - the instructions of the accused person on relevant issues in dispute

 - a reference to the significance of the issues of consent and/or identity and how it will impact the final outcome of the matter ie. finding of guilt or acquittal of the accused person.

-Where the practitioner has not received a full copy of the prosecution brief, they must assess the case on the basis of the available materials.
-If any of the practitioner's decisions are based on limited information, then the extent of the limitation should also be noted on the file.
+Where the lawyer has not received a full copy of the prosecution brief, they must assess the case on the basis of the available materials.
+If any of the lawyer's decisions are based on limited information, then the extent of the limitation should also be noted on the file.